Skip to Main Content

 How does endobronchial valve placement work?

-After an individual is placed under general anesthesia, doctors insert a bronchoscope—a long, flexible, thin tube with a camera on the end of it—through the person’s mouth.
+After an individual is placed under general anesthesia, doctors insert a bronchoscope through the person’s mouth.
 The bronchoscope is threaded through the windpipe (trachea) and into the airways of the lungs.
 Three to five endobronchial valves are inserted into pre-designated locations within the affected portion of the lung.
 The valves completely block selected airways, preventing air from passing through during inhalation.
 Because the valves are one-way, air or fluids can escape during exhalations.
 The entire procedure takes between 30 and 60 minutes.

 Endobronchial valve placement requires a hospital stay of 3 to 5 days.
 Patients remain under observation, with daily chest X-rays to ensure that the valves are properly positioned, working properly, and that there are no immediate complications such as lung collapse.